rdignard08/RestGoatee/README.md

 The optional `RestGoateeSerialization` protocol can be used to provide custom and non-standard mappings and dates from JSON to Objective-C.

 # Installation
-Using cocoapods add `pod 'RestGoatee'` to your Podfile and run `bash pod install`
+Using cocoapods add `pod 'RestGoatee'` to your Podfile and run `pod install`

 Example
 =======